Stringybark Winery located in the picturesque Chittering Valley, 50 minutes from Perth, is a firm favourite of mine for a good old Sunday lunch.

 In the warmer months you can dine alfresco in the undercover outdoor seating area.

 The indoor dining room has several large tables so it can accommodate large groups with ease.
 Perfect for family celebrations!

-Every time I visit I have to have the Roast Dinner ($27).
+Every time I visit I have to have the Roast Dinner ($28).
 On our last visit the roast of the day was lamb, that came served with a gorgeous array of roast vegetables which included pumpkin, beetroot, cauliflower, Broccoli, capsicum and onions.
 It was incredibly tasty!
-My only complaint would be that it was missing a decent roast potato and there was no mint sauce!

 Another menu item of note is the “Mahogany Creek” Roast half duck ($42).
 When they say half duck they mean half a huge duck!
 So if you choose to order that item make sure you bring a very large appetite with you!
 In fact most of the portions are generous so if you are going for lunch make sure you don’t have a big breakfast!